Learn to use modern data science tools to analyze and understand human behavior

 Master of Science in Psychology: Data Science in Human Behavior

 Want to learn more about our program and why Data Science in Human Behavior might be right for you?
 Hear from program director, Tim Rogers.
-There will be time available to answer your questions.
+Watch the overview and reach out to us with any questions.

 Questions?
 Ask Emma Davis, our Enrollment Coach